HPSCIL/cuFSDAF/README.md

   - the same spatial resolution (i.e., Landsat resolution --- 30m)
   - the same image size (i.e., numbers of rows and columns)
   - the same map projection
-+ A text file must be manually created to specify the input and output images, and other parameters for the ESTARFM model.
++ A text file must be manually created to specify input images, and other parameters for the cuFSDAF model.
 Example (# for comments):

 >cuFSDAF_PARAMETER_START